Open Data Hub logo

 1. In the OpenShift Container Platform console, select your project from the Project list.

-2. Click WorkloadsPods and verify that the <project-name>-demo-master-0 pod is listed.
+2. Click WorkloadsPods and verify that the <training-job-name>-master-0 pod is listed.

 Monitoring the training job